-Under the clawback policy, if the Company is required to restate its financial results for any of the three most recent fiscal years, other than a restatement due to changes in accounting principles or applicable law, and the Board or the Compensation Committee determines that an executive subject to the policy has received more incentive compensation for the relevant fiscal year than would have been paid had the incentive compensation been based on the restated financial results, the Board or Compensation Committee will take such action in its discretion that it determines appropriate to recover the incentive compensation that would not have been paid or awarded to the executive.
+Under the clawback policy, if the Company is required to restate its financial results for any of the three most recent fiscal years, other than a restatement due to changes in accounting principles or applicable law, and the Board or the Compensation Committee determines that an executive subject to the policy has received more incentive compensation for the relevant fiscal year than would have been paid had the incentive compensation been based on the restated financial results, the Board or Compensation Committee will take such action in its discretion that it determines appropriate to recover or recoup the incentive compensation that would not have been paid or awarded to the executive.

-The clawback policy applies to an executive only if the Board or Compensation Committee determines that the executive has engaged in fraud or willful misconduct that caused or partially caused the restatement.
+A required condition to the recovery or recoupment of incentive compensation granted or awarded prior to December 2, 2020 under the clawback policy is that the Board or Compensation Committee determine that the executive engaged in fraud or willful misconduct that caused or partially caused the restatement.
 The Board or Compensation Committee has the sole discretion to determine whether an executive has engaged in such conduct.